Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 How will I be assessed?

 Continual assessment will take place throughout the duration of the apprenticeship.
-If required, the Functional Skills are assessed through on-line tests
+The End-Point Assessment (EPA) will comprise of:

-• 12-hour practical test over 2 days
+• 12-hour practical test with questions, split over 2 days

 Additional costs